stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 which had existed in primitive times.

-  Another function of religion was the regulation of the calendar, born of a period when time and speed were regarded as prime fetiches in man&rsquo;s emotional life.
-Periods of alternate waking and sleeping, prolonged, abridged, and inverted as mood and convenience dictated, and timed by the tail-beats of Great Yig, the Serpent, corresponded very roughly to terrestrial days and nights; though Zamacona&rsquo;s sensations told him they must actually be almost twice as long.
-The year-unit, measured by Yig&rsquo;s annual shedding of his skin, was equal to about a year and a half of the outer world.
+  Another function of religion was the regulation of the calendar, born of a period when time and speed were regarded as prime fetiches in man's emotional life.
+Periods of alternate waking and sleeping, prolonged, abridged, and inverted as mood and convenience dictated, and timed by the tail-beats of Great Yig, the Serpent, corresponded very roughly to terrestrial days and nights; though Zamacona's sensations told him they must actually be almost twice as long.
+The year-unit, measured by Yig's annual shedding of his skin, was equal to about a year and a half of the outer world.
 Zamacona thought he had mastered this calendar very well when he wrote his manuscript, whence the confidently given date of 1545;
 but the document failed to suggest that his assurance in this matter was fully justified.